TheMannu/Kubernetes/Kubernetes-Basics.md

 18. **StatefulSet**:
    Kubernetes manages stateful applications using StatefulSets, ensuring Pods are deployed in a predictable order and retain their state across restarts.

+   Kubernetes uses StatefulSets to manage stateful applications, ensuring Pods are deployed in a defined order and retain their identity and state across restarts.
+This feature is essential for applications that require persistent storage and stable network identities.

 19. **Job**:
    A Kubernetes Job creates one or more Pods and retries them until a specified number successfully terminate, useful for batch processing or scheduled tasks.